jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 The NQ model is often used to determine whether parallelism will offer a speedup.
 N and Q work with each other: for problems with trivially small Q, you would need a much larger N to parallel approaches worth it.
-NQ is generally a useful heuristic because for small tasks or tasks that don't divide nicely, doing parallel computing, just adds overhead that you may not make up for by utilizing multiple cores.
+NQ is generally a useful heuristic because small tasks or tasks that don't divide nicely, doing parallel computing, just adds overhead that you may not make up for by utilizing multiple cores.
-In the latter arithmetic example, an N of 1000, was not enough to make parallelization using the threaded method advantageous.
+In the latter arithmetic example, an N of 1000 was not enough to make parallelization using the threaded method advantageous.

 ![](media/parallel-java/math_big.png)

-Even the less optimal approach saw significant performance gains over the single-threaded approach after our N and Q were sufficiently large.
+Even the less optimal approach saw significant performance gains over the single-threaded program after our N and Q were sufficiently large.
 The results lead us into a discussion about Amdahl's Law:

 $$